Extension “MizEdit”

 • start_time: ‘morning +02:00’ # relative time to one of the above-mentioned moments

-[!NOTE] The moments are calculated based on the current theatre and date.
+[!NOTE] The moments are calculated based on the current theater and date.
 If you change the date through MizEdit, you need to set that prior to the start_time!

 Thanks, @davidp57 for contributing the moments-part!